mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 Note the `-g yes` command line argument in <code>./02_create_git_client_container.sh <strong>-g yes</strong></code>.
 This argument instructs the script to instrument the container to support integration with the `gitserver` container, expected to be running on the same Docker network, and to create an initial `-bare` git repository for the container being created.
 See [Private GIT Server](https://github.com/mwczapski/private_gitserver_docker_container).

-If this flag is set to anything other than a string starting with y or Y, or is missing entirely, integration with the private git server will not be implemented in the container and you will need to configure git server integration manually.
+If this flag is set to anything other than a string starting with y or Y, or is missing entirely, integration with the private git server will not be implemented in the container and you will need to configure git server integration manually if you need such integration.

-All lines starting with `_??_` are prompts for a response, either of a yes/no variety or fdor specific name to be accepted or provided.
+All lines starting with `_??_` are prompts for a response, either of a yes/no variety or for specific name to be accepted or provided.

 Walking through the transcript, by the numbers.

-Git Repository Integration.
+#### Git Repository Integration.

 3. `Create remote git repository if it does not exist?` will only appear if git server integration was explicitly requested.
 Responding with `Y` will cause an initial `--bare` repository to be created in the private git server.

 4. `Use default name 'programming_in_bash' as Remote Git Repository name?` offers the project directory name as the default name for the remote git repository.
 Answering with `N` will cause the script to prompt for a name, receive it and ask for confirmation.
 This sequence of steps is not shown in the exhibit above.

-Confirming script execution directory hierarchy and Project Name.
+#### Confirming script execution directory hierarchy and Project Name.

 6. `Project Directory is /mnt/d/github_materials/programming_in_bash, Project Name is 'programming_in_bash' - Is this correct?Project Directory is /mnt/d/github_materials/programming_in_bash, Project Name is 'programming_in_bash' - Is this correct?` requests that you confirm the directory hierarchy in which the script runs and in relation to which it operates and the project name that is used as a default name for a number of artifacts.

-Confirming Container Name.
+#### Confirming Container Name.

 7. `Use default name 'programming_in_bash' as container name?` provides an opportunity to confirm or change the name of the container.
 Answering with `N` will cause the script to prompt for a name, receive it and ask for confirmation.
 This sequence of steps is not shown in the exhibit above.

-Creating windows shortcuts.
+#### Creating windows shortcuts.

 9. `Create Windows Shortcuts?` given an opportunity to get the shortcuts create or not.
 The shortcuts provide an easy way to start/stop the container, stop and delete the container, and start a shell in the container as `gitclient` or as `root`.